History of Dunfermline Athletic F.C.: Lower leagues (1970–1993)

 1986–87 commenced with the visit of Forfar, the Pars squeezed a 1–0 win with a goal from John Watson and were up and running.
 Three more wins followed and the newly promoted men were top of the league.
 Their next visitors were East Fife who were yet to win in their start to the season.
-The form book was cturned on its head with East Fife racing into a 3–0 half-time lead.
+The form book was turned on its head with East Fife racing into a 3–0 half-time lead.
 Dunfermline scored two in the second half but the visitors added another to triumph 4–2.
 David Moyes was substituted and this was to be the final appearance in his brief Dunfermline career.
 Ian Heddle was introduced to the line up in subsequent games and the Pars returned to form, won the next three games and drew the subsequent two.
 The second of which was against league leaders Airdrieonians.
 A crowd of more than 5000 watched a 0–0 draw.
 Hugh Whyte had to temporarily return between the posts for the next two games to cover for Ian Westwater, keeping a clean sheet in a 1–0 victory over Montrose but losing three in a draw in his final appearance at Forfar.
 The team were struggling to maintain consistency and their best form but kept in touch at the top of the league.
 Early leaders Airdrie were also losing form and were never to recover.
 Dunfermline had a poor November with wins over Kilmarnock and Montrose balanced by defeats at East Fife (again) and Airdrie and a home 2–2 draw with Queen of the South.
 Athletic managed to climb their way to the top of the league and were to stay there until the end of April.
 The season ended poorly with five defeats in the last eight games with Morton snatching the championship.
 Second place meant promotion again and the promise of matches against Scotland's top division teams in 1987–88.
 Norrie McCathie was the only ever-present.
 John Watson was the top scorer for the third year running with a more modest 13 goals.
 Ian McCall, in his first season, bagged eight and caught the eye of a number of clubs.

 In the 1987–88 season, Dunfermline knocked Rangers, who were managed by Graeme Souness, out of the Scottish Cup in the 4th round with a 2–0 home victory.
 Mark Smith and John Watson scored goals early in each half.
 John Brown was sent off for Rangers.